Facebook takes down Russian operation that recruited U.S. journalists, amid rising concerns about election misinformation

 Facebook says it has uncovered a coordinated disinformation operation ahead of the 2018 midterm elections

-In addition, Facebook also took down a disinformation network associated with a U.S. public relations firm that the company said had spent millions to target users primarily in Latin America.
-The firm had previously advised foreign clients that used Facebook, according to news reports.
+In addition, Facebook also took down a disinformation network associated with a U.S. public relations firm called CLS Strategies that the company said had spent millions of dollars to target users primarily in Latin America.
+The firm had previously advised foreign clients that used Facebook, according to news reports and its own website.

 Facebook said the Russian operatives created fictitious personas on Facebook to direct people to a new site called Peace Data, which billed itself as a “global news organization” whose goal was “to shed light on the global issues and raise awareness about corruption, environmental crisis, abuse of power, armed conflicts, activism, and human rights.”